Marcia (mother of Trajan): Family

-Marcia came from a noble and politically influential family, the plebeian gens Marcia, which claimed to be descended from the Roman King Ancus Marcius.
-Marcia was a daughter of the Roman Senator Quintus Marcius Barea Sura and wife Antonia Furnilla.
-Quintus Marcius Barea Sura was a friend to future Roman Emperor Vespasian.
-Her younger sister Marcia Furnilla was the second wife of future Roman Emperor Titus.
+Marcia came from a noble and politically influential gens, the plebeian gens Marcia, which claimed to be descended from the Roman king Ancus Marcius.
+Trajan owned some lands called Figlinae Marcianae in Ameria, believed to be the place where Marcia's family was from.
+Marcia was a daughter of the Roman senator Quintus Marcius Barea Sura and his wife Antonia Furnilla.
+Quintus Marcius Barea Sura was a friend to emperor Vespasian.
+Her younger sister Marcia Furnilla was the second wife of emperor Titus.
 Marcia was a maternal aunt to Furnilla's and Titus' daughter Flavia.

-Marcia's paternal uncle was the Roman Senator Quintus Marcius Barea Soranus, while her paternal cousin was the noble woman Marcia Servilia Sorana.
-Marcia's paternal grandfather was Quintus Marcius Barea, who was Suffect Consul in 34 and Proconsul of the Africa Province in 41–43, while her maternal grandfather could have been Aulus Antonius Rufus, a Suffect Consul either in 45.
-The family of Marcia was connected to the opponents of Roman Emperor Nero.
+Marcia's paternal uncle was the senator Quintus Marcius Barea Soranus, while her paternal cousin was the noblewoman Marcia Servilia Sorana.
+Marcia's paternal grandfather was Quintus Marcius Barea, who was suffect consul in 34 and Proconsul of the Africa Province in 41–43, while her maternal grandfather could have been Aulus Antonius Rufus, a suffect consul in 45.
+The gens of Marcia was connected to the opponents of emperor Nero.
 In 65 after the failure of the Pisonian conspiracy, her family was disfavored by Nero.